cypress-io/cypress/guides/app-cloud-testing.md

 })
 ```

-### Intercepting GraphQL subscriptions
+### Intercepting subscriptions and requests from the server

-Subscriptions always use web sockets, so in order to intercept these we need to do something different.
-For subscriptions, we need to use `cy.remoteGraphQLIntercept` to check if the operation is related to our subscription and if it is, return our fixture instead.
+There are a few situations in which we need to use `cy.remoteGraphQLIntercept` to intercept a request:

+- If the request originates from the server
+- If the request is a subscription (these will always be over web sockets, so cy.intercept doesn't work)
+- If there is server-side logic in the resolver that we want to cover with our test

+`cy.remoteGraphQLIntercept` intercepts the request at the server level, so we are able to return fixture data here and have the resolver continue on as if this is the data that was returned from Cypress Cloud.

 You can see an example of this in [our spec for the Debug page](/packages/app/cypress/e2e/debug.cy.ts#L23).